-- TB (PPD): Two step Mantoux TB Test/Negative TB blood test.
+- Two step Mantoux TB Test/Negative TB blood test.
+If positive, a clear chest x-ray must be submitted.
 TB tests are good for one year.
-If a student's TB test results expire before he or she finishes the program, the student must repeat the test.
-If tests results are positive, a clear chest X-ray must be submitted. - Proof of (a) a complete (3 injection series) Hepatitis B Vaccination/Booster or (b) a serum titer confirming immunity (positive antibody levels).
+If a student's TB test results expire before they finish the program, the student must repeat the test. - Proof of (a) a complete (3 injection series) Hepatitis B Vaccination/Booster or (b) a serum titer confirming immunity.
 Hepatitis B series: Dose 1: The student is strongly advised to start the series by the program's start date.
-The student is to show proof that he/she has initiated the series.
+The student is required to show proof that they have initiated the series.
 Dose 2: The second injection is given one month after the first dose.
 Dose 3: The third injection is completed six months after the first dose.
-If negative antibody levels, student must show documentation of one revaccination (Booster) The student must sign a waiver acknowledging he/she may not be fully immunized if the Hepatitis B series is not complete. - Proof of two (1) Measles, Mumps and Rubella Vaccination (MMR) or (b) a serum titer confirming immunity to each disease (and/or) Proof of boosters if no immunity is shown or (c) proof of one adult MMR revaccination. - Proof of (a) a second Measles Vaccination (may be a part of a second MMR) or (b) a serum titer confirming immunity or (c) proof that the student was born prior to January 1, 1957, (and/or) Proof of boosters if no immunity is shown. - Proof of Tetanus vaccination within the last 10 years. - Proof of Varicella (Chicken Pox) immunity as shown by (a) physician documented history of the disease or (b) documentation of one immunization, (c) a serum titer confirming immunity and proof of Booster if there is no immunity shown; or one Varicella revaccination, - Proof of Influenza immunization This may be a seasonal requirement and is good for one year. - Covid 19 Vaccination Proof of vaccination or documentation or documentation of an exemption.
+The student must sign a waiver acknowledging they may not be fully immunized if the Hepatitis B series is not complete. - Proof of (a) two (2) Measles, Mumps and Rubella Vaccination (MMR) or (b) a serum titer confirming immunity to each disease (and/or) Proof of booster (revaccination) if no immunity is shown or (c) one adult MMR revaccination. - Proof of T-Dap (Tetanus) vaccination within the last 10 years. - Proof of one (1) Varicella immunization, or (b) a serum titer confirming immunity and proof of Booster if there is no immunity shown, or (c) one Varicella revaccination. - Proof of Influenza immunization (This may be a seasonal requirement and is good for one year.) - COVID 19 Vaccination: Student must provide documentation of vaccination and boosters or documentation for an exemption. - Students may provide documentation if any of the vaccines are medically contraindicated for the student.

-Furthermore, students who do not provide proof that they have the recommended vaccinations, titers and/or boosters may be required to follow different protocols or procedures while performing certain medical proficiency checkpoints in the classroom or at a clinical site.
-For example, if you can't get the flu vaccine due to allergic reactions, you may be required to wear a mask and or other PPE deemed necessary by the clinical site throughout your rotation.
+Students who do not provide proof that they have the recommended vaccinations, titers and/or boosters may be required to follow different protocols or procedures while performing certain medical proficiency checkpoints in the classroom or at a clinical site.
+For example, if a student can't get the flu vaccine due to allergic reactions, then they may be required to wear a mask and or other PPE deemed necessary by the clinical site throughout their rotation.
 If a clinical site establishes additional specific requirements to participate at the site, including all requirements associated with the COVID-19 virus, failure to adhere to requirements may prevent the student from participating at the clinical site and thus the student may be withdrawn from the program.